ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 Each light point contributes either simple (light is 1 direction and color) or complex (light over a range of directions).
 The **Bi-directional Reflectance Distribution Function** (BRDF) calculate the light shining out of an object based on the light shining on an object.
 This means that, for any triangle, you just need the light at a point and the color.
-Thus, we do not need the nearby tr
+Thus, we do not need any other triangles to determine the look of a